An earlier version of this article was published in educational Horizons

 Imagine you are the principal who receives this.
-What are your options?
-And it isn’t only Muslim activists who demand special accomodations from our public schools.
-Everyone wants their piece of that pie.
-Special interest groups demand that their particular cultural icons be included in history books.
-Conservative Christians call for the biology curricula to pay obeisance to creationism.
-Outraged minority parents urge that schools remove classic novels like Huckleberry Finn from the curriculum; and, of course, put their author hero’s works in their place.
-And in order to meet contradictory parental expectations, school authorities often feel they cannot assign punishments that really matter to kids.
+Could you possibly comply?
+And it isn’t only Muslim activists who demand special accomodations.
+Everyone wants their piece of the public school pie.
+Special interest groups demand that their cultural icons be included in history books.
+True believer Christians call for the biology curriculum to honor “scientific” creationism.
+Parents of African descent sometimes urge schools to remove classic novels like Huckleberry Finn and put in their place their author hero’s works.

-Put simply, there are an astounding range of contradictory parental expectations which public educators are expected to satisfy.
-Plus there are general tax payer expectations.
-These are often contradictory to what school parents want.
-And the chances of school administrators fulfilling all of these contradictory demands are zero.
+Put simply, there are an astounding range of contradictory expectations, both parental and otherwise, which public educators are expected to satisfy.
+And the chances of school administrators fulfilling all of these often contradictory demands are zero.

 Of course human beings have always harbored unfulfillable expectations.
 So why does this particular foolishness matter?
 In his classic, “Tragedy of the Commons,” Garrett Hardin explains how uncontrolled access to common resources brings ruin.
 Here is how it works.
 Imagine an unregulated common pasture where everyone is permitted to graze their animals without limit.
 Soon the commons would be destroyed by overgrazing.
 So to preserve this commons, all participants must agree not to overuse it.
 In other words, all must adopt an ethic of restraint.
 If even one of the common’s users insists on adding more animals than the commons can support, the public pasture will ultimately be destroyed.